kavisubi/Javacoding_kavi/README.md

 # Javacoding_kavi
-This is asample repository creation
+This is a sample repository creation